Spiritual Unity: Recording and release

 As the music played, I was enthralled, exhilarated, jubilant.
 I exchanged glances with Annette and said, "What an auspicious beginning for a record label!"
 She nodded her head in agreement.

 At one point, "the engineer fled the control room for a few minutes, but returned in time to change the tape for the next selection".
-Although the session was well-miked, Stollman was "horrified" to learn that it had been recorded monaurally.
-However, years later he stated: "In forty-plus years, no one has ever cared".
+Stollman was "horrified" to learn that the session had been recorded in mono, though he later reflected that "In forty-plus years, no one has ever cared".
 The musicians were paid and signed recording agreements after the session, in a nearby cafe.

 Stollman hired Jordan Matthews, formerly a producer for ABC, as his art director, and Matthews brought in Howard Bernstein to do the cover art.
-Stollman stated that he decided to silk-screen the cover, lending it "a primal quality, suitable for ESP".
-Despite the fact that it was the first true ESP-Disk recording, Spiritual Unity was released in 1965 as the second item in the label's catalog, following a record titled Ni Kantu En Esperanto, which Stollman described as "just an exercise" resulting from his interest in Esperanto.
-(Stollman recalled that when he recorded the Esperanto album, he "had no thoughts of doing anything beyond that".)
+Stollman stated that he decided to silkscreen the cover, lending it "a primal quality".
+Though it was the first dedicated ESP-Disk recording, Spiritual Unity was released in 1965 as the second item in the label's catalog, following a record titled Ni Kantu En Esperanto, which Stollman described as "just an exercise" resulting from his interest in Esperanto.

 Early releases of Spiritual Unity contained a booklet titled "Ayler - Peacock - Murray - You and the Night and the Music" with text by Paul Haines.
 The album liner notes state that the symbol "Y" that appears on the back cover "pre-dates recorded history and has always represented the rising spirit of man.
 We thought the sign particularly apt for this album."
 The booklet has never been included in any CD reissue, but it was included in the "Holy Ghost" box set.